 You can monitor the status of your deployment in the deployment status window.
 Any errors that are encountered will be reported there.

 If that wasn't easy enough, you could automate this entire process by configuring a schedule for your deployment.
 With scheduled deployments, you can select the deployment package, the targeted computers, the triggers, and the offline settings to take care of your deployments for you.
 Once you automate your deployments, you won't even need to lift a pinky finger to get your deployments out on time.
 You can find out more about scheduled deployments here.
-If you prefer video format, Lex will guide you through the entire process here.

 It's one thing to deploy updates.
 It's another thing entirely to keep track of them.
 However, keeping track of computer information is what PDQ Inventory does best.